 The American Board of Ophthalmology has developed a content outline for the Oral Examination.
 The purpose of the content outline is to outline the list of examination topic areas that will be covered on the Oral Examination.
-Pursuant to exam development best practices, the content outline will be reviewed once every 3-5 years to ensure it stays relevant to current practice.
+Pursuant to exam development best practices, the content outline is reviewed every 3-5 years to ensure it stays relevant to current practice.

 About the Oral Examination Content Outline